 The easiest Personality to recognize is the Popular Sanguine – fun, bubbly, charismatic, and sometimes flighty, these “People-People” are generally characterized by a loud voice, loud clothing (lots of bright colors and patterns), open mouth (always talking), and an open life (no secrets here!).

-Everything about the Sanguine is fun-loving and wide open.
+Everything about the Sanguine is fun-loving and wide open, much like the otter who represents them in Gary Smalley’s typing system.
 They love people and assume that everyone loves them right back.
 One of my husband’s best friends is definitely Sanguine and recently told us, “Oh, everyone loves me!”
 For the most part, that statement is true.

 It’s hard not to love a Sanguine, though their tendency to be forgetful or child-like can be irritating.
 But then they’ll apologize and charm you right out of your frustration, making it difficult to stay mad at them.